aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-calendars/creating-calendars/_index.md

 ---

 ## **Creating a Calendar**
 Calendars and other information is used by Microsoft Project to build project schedules.
-With Aspose.Tasks, adding a calendar to a project is easy.
+With Aspose.Tasks for C++, adding a calendar to a project is easy.
 The Calendar class constructors allow you to assign an ID or a calendar name to the calendar, or use the default constructor.
 The options are described below.

 There are three ways of creating a calendar in Aspose.Tasks.
 The [Calendar](https://apireference.aspose.com/tasks/cpp/class/aspose.tasks.calendar) class exposes the following three constructors: